ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 Deleting Entities
 ^^^^^^^^^^^^^^^^^

-The following example will delete a specified email address "falsepositive@highvolume.net":
+The following example will delete the email address: falsepositive at highvolume.net:

 ::